PolusG/Milestone1/Specification.md

 ## Actors
 actor : Student/User
 ## Preconditions
-* preconditions 1: The student/user logged in.
+* The student/user logged in.
 ## Triggers
 The student/user clicked the “delete” option under account information.
 ## Primary Sequence
-step 1 action: The user deletes their account. step 2 action: System deletes the user’s account information.
+step 1 action: The user deletes their account.

+step 2 action: System deletes the user’s account information.
 ## Primary Postconditions
-* postcondition: The user deleted their account and can’t log in with their account information anymore.
+* The user deleted their account and can’t log in with their account information anymore.

 Use Case Name: Share notes with other people
 ## Summary